github/training-kit/paths/github-cli/08-push-and-pull.md

 tell-me-why: |
   ## Pushing Changes

+  1. Create a branch
+  1. Add commits
+  1. Open a Pull Request** :arrow_left: _(This section deals with this step.)_
+  1. Collaborate, and make more commits
+  1. Merge the Pull Request

   We just created a branch locally and added commits.
 The remote repository that's hosted on GitHub.com isn't aware of these changes automatically.

   In fact, there are only 4 network commands that actually cause the **local** or **remote** repositories to update.